Logarithmic differentials on discretely ringed adic spaces: The K ahler seminorm

 \begin{proposition} Let $(B,B^+)/(A,A^+)$ be a tame extension of local Huber pairs.
 Then

 is an isometry (with respect to the K\"ahler seminorm). \end{proposition}

 \begin{proof} Consider the following map of distinguished triangles

 Since $B/A$ is \'etale, $\LL_{B/A} \cong 0$ (\cite{Ill71}, Proposition~3.1.1).
-Moreover, $(B,B^+)/(A,A^+)$ is tame, whence $\LL^{\log}_{(B,B^+)/(A,A^+)} \cong 0$ (see \cref{cotangent_tame}).
-Furthermore, $B$ is flat over~$A$ and~$B^+$ is flat over~$A^+$ (see \cite{HueAd}, Proposition~10.7).
+Moreover, $(B,B^+)/(A,A^+)$ is tame, whence $\LL^{\log}_{(B,B^+)/(A,A^+)} \cong 0$ (see \cref{tame_local_Huber_pair_cotangent}).
+Furthermore, $B$ is flat over~$A$ and~$B^+$ is flat over~$A^+$ (see \cite{HueAd}, Proposition~11.8).
 Hence the derived tensor products are naive tensor products.
 We thus obtain a diagram

 The vertical maps are localizations by \cref{localization_cotangent}.
 Hence, in order to show that~$\psi$ is an isometry, it suffices to show that~$\phi$ is an isometry.
-But the restriction of the K\"ahler seminorm to logarithmic differentials coincides with the adic seminorm (\cref{Kaehler_adic}) and the adic seminorm is unique for a given $A^+$-module. \end{proof}
+But the restriction of the K\"ahler seminorm to logarithmic differentials coincides with the adic seminorm (\cref{Kaehler_adic}) and for the adic seminorm~$\phi$ is an isometry by \cref{adic_seminorm_bc}. \end{proof}

+\begin{corollary} Let $(A,A^+) \to (B,B^+)$ be a tame extension of local Huber pairs.
+We consider the corresponding map on differentials